 Golden tip – The least complex and easier to extrude a profile, is lower the cost, than a profile that is more complex and has a longer process.

 Most of the time, the extrusion profiles will be part of an assembly and would need close interfacing with surrounding components, hence the dimensional tolerancing becomes critical.
 The product designer should be aware of the ISO standards’ dimensional tolerancing to which extrusion parts can be cost-effectively made.
 These should cover straightness, flatness, twist along with thickness, angles, contours and corner radii.

 The following Aluminium association’s standard tolerance tables provide key Aluminium extrusion dimensional tolerances:

-The following videos from Aluminium association on how aluminium extrusion tolerances can be accurately measured give you an understanding of what is measured and how to use the above tables.
+The following videos from the Aluminium association on how aluminium extrusion tolerances can be accurately measured give you an understanding of what is measured and how to use the above tables.